Sengalipuram Muthanna: Disciples

 One of Muthannaval's famous disciples was Paruthiyur Krishna Sastri.
-Sastri came to Muthanaval as a student at the age of seven.
+Sastri came to Muthanaval as a student at the age of 7.
 "Jayamangala Stothamala" (chapter 8, quoted by Pattabhirama Sastri) shows Krishna Sastri remembering his Guru Muthanna in many of the verses he had composed.
 Sastri's first lesson with his Guru Muthanna described in the article was from a chapter in Raghuvamsa, the great work of the poet Kalidasa, where the King Raghu performs the Vishwajit sacrifice and donates all that he has to a poor student Kaustha for paying fees to his Guru.
 Muthanna was happy that Sastri started the class that day and said "Like the king Raghu in the lesson, who was able to conquer Kubera, the Lord of wealth, and shower upon the poor student the amount of riches he could have never imagined, you will also amass a lot of wealth and knowledge and help many needy people".
 The blessings came true.
 Muthanna Sastri encouraged him to conduct discourses in the Ramayana and presented him with a "Srimad Ramayana" book.
 It was with this Guru's blessings and encouragement that Krishna Sastri became the greatest exponent of the Ramayana of his time.

 Krishna Sastri dedicated his Nandhi Mangala Slokas to his Guru Muthannaval.
 When Muthanna attained siddhi in 1893, Sastri conducted "Sri Muthanna Aradhana" every year in memory of his Guru.
 He performed "Soma Yagam" in Srirangam, "Adhirathram Yagam" in his Paruthiyur Kodandarama Temple along with other disciples of Muthannaval.

 Another famous student of Muthannaval was Sri Sengalipuram Anantarama Dikshitar's father, Subramanya Dikshitar.
 He was a Śrauti scholar and also was a great exponent of the art of upanyasas (discourses) on various subjects in Hinduism.
 He was also the brother of Muthannaval.

 Life style

-Muthannaval had great talent in counselling and advising people.
-He always went out of the way to help people.
-He always spoke sweetly and kindly.
+Muthannaval had a noted talent in counselling and advising people.
+He always went out of the way to help people, speaking sweetly and kindly to everyone he came across.
 He was extremely patient in his dealings.
-Above all his devotion to God-Bakthi was incomparable.
-Many people came to visit him from time to time to listen to his Dharma Sastram.
-He taught and prescribed them different shlokas and mantras as a remedy for their problems.
-He never discriminated against anybody.
-He listened to everyone from any caste right from poor villagers, to farmers and Harijans.
-He exhibited genuine concern to others' problems and prayed for them.
-He gave them whatever he could to help them.
+Above all, his devotion to God-Bakthi was incomparable.
+Many people came to visit him to listen to his Dharma Sastram.
+He taught and prescribed them different shlokas and mantras as a remedy for their problems, never discriminating against anybody.
+He listened to everyone from any caste, from poor villagers to farmers and Harijans.
+He exhibited genuine concern to others' problems, prayed for them, and gave them whatever he could to help them.
 He visited temples specially to pray for others' problems.
 When Sastri moved out of that place these people even used to worship the soil he had trodden on.
 They used to come back to thank and pay their respects to Muthannaval when their problems were resolved.